 Contribution Disclosure Form- A form that must be filed before a taxpayer’s hearing by the taxpayer (and by any agent of the taxpayer or other hearing participant, as defined by regulation) to report contributions made to any Board Member during the 12 months prior to the hearing or decision on the taxpayer’s appeal.

 dba “Doing Business As”- A (fictitious) name given to the business that is separate and apart from the ownership name.

 Decision and Recommendation (D&R)- Document prepared by Appeals Division staff after completion of the appeals conference process.
 The D&R summarizes the positions of the taxpayer and BOE staff on the disputed issues and provides the factual findings, analysis, and conclusions and recommendations of the Appeals Division with respect to those issues.

-Deed of Trust- A written instrument by which a borrower (trustor or owner) conveys an estate in real property to another (trustee) for the benefit of the lender (beneficiary) as security for the repayment of a money loan.
+Deed of Trust- A written instrument by which a borrower (trustor or owner) conveys an estate in real property to another (trustee) for the benefit of the lender (beneficiary) as security for the repayment of a money.
 In the event the trustor fails to repay the debt, the trustee conducts a foreclosure sale of the real property.